hbc/NGS_Data_Analysis_Course/lessons/09_DE_analysis.md

 * Press **g:Profile!**

 > Take a look at the list of terms that appear.
-Do you see anything relevant, given what you knwo about this dataset?
+Do you see anything relevant, given what you know about this dataset?
 Run the analysis again but this time change the appropriate parameter to export your results to file.

 #### GeneMANIA